nextcloud/documentation/admin_manual/issues/general_troubleshooting.rst

 Nextcloud healthy and sustainable!

-If you are using Nextcloud in a business or otherwise large scale deployment, note that Nextcloud GmbH. offers the `Enterprise Edition`_ with commercial support options.
+If you are using Nextcloud in a business or otherwise large scale deployment, note that Nextcloud GmbH offers commercial support options.

 Bugs
 ----